matkoniecz/lunar_assembler/ARCHITECTURE.md

 # GUI for triggerring that

-[NOT DONE AT ALL, UNCLEAR DOABILITY]
-GUI for selecting rectangle that will be processed - Leaflet
+GUI for selecting rectangle that will be processed - Leaflet + Leaflet-draw plugin.

 # Obtaining OSM data
 Gets bounding box, ends with geojson for futher processing.

-[NOT DONE AT ALL, STANDARD TASK NEVER DONE BY ME] Fetching OpenStreeMap data - Overpass API
+Fetching OpenStreeMap data - Overpass API
-Either:
-[COVERED BY ABOVE]
-multiple queries
-[NOT DONE AT ALL, UNCLEAR DOABILITY] filtering data from "get all query"

-Either:

-[NOT DONE AT ALL, UNCLEAR DOABILITY]
-Dropping extra tags, after that using osmtogeojson [NOT DONE AT ALL, UNCLEAR DOABILITY] using osmtogeojson dropping unwanted point geometries.

-And one extra steps is needed because d3 is extraspecial and is deliberately breaking RFC 7946.
+And one extra step is needed because d3 is extraspecial and is deliberately breaking RFC 7946.
 So it is necessary to rewind all geometries to follow left-hand rule rather than right-hand rule.
 And d3 for now has this trap rather than fix it and release breaking update that would [fix this mess](https://github.com/d3/d3-geo/pull/79#issuecomment-281031437).

 # Generating SVG

 [NOT DONE AT ALL]
 Intersecting geojson data with geojson pattern (needed for some later)

-[done]
 Rendering geojson data as SVG.

 [NOT DONE AT ALL, UNCLEAR DOABILITY]
 * support for adding raster patters

-[done]
 Allowing to download that SVG.